Doctoral Internship in Health Service Psychology

 Philosophy of Training

 The development of professional competencies in clinical/counseling psychology including the attitudes, theoretical knowledge, and applied skills necessary for work with a broad range of client issues and problems.
 Interns' integration of academic and theoretical learning with clinical work is an important aspect of this development.
-In addition to counseling with individuals and groups, these professional competencies include skills in crisis assessment and intervention and prevention-oriented interventions, including psychoeducational workshops, consultation to the university community, and outreach presentations.
+In addition to counseling with individuals and groups, these professional competencies include skills in crisis assessment and intervention and prevention-oriented interventions, including psychoeducational workshops, consultation with the university community, and outreach presentations.

-The development of knowledge, awareness, and skills for work with diverse populations.
+The development of knowledge, awareness, and skills for working with diverse populations.
 Interns are guided, taught, encouraged, and mentored to examine and explore their knowledge of and attitudes toward cultural, racial, sexual, religious, physical, and age differences as part of this development.

 The development of a professional identity as a psychologist, and the evolution of roles from student to professional.
 This process involves the integration of knowledge of oneself with the ability to work clinically with richly diverse populations.
 This also involves being able to assume professional and personal responsibility for one's work.

-In order to facilitate these goals, intensive supervision, seminars, consultation, and ongoing feedback are provided.
+To facilitate these goals, intensive supervision, seminars, consultation, and ongoing feedback are provided.
 The full-time, twelve-month internship provides interns with training in the specific areas of crisis intervention, brief counseling for individuals and couples, workshop and group facilitation, and consultation and outreach.
 Interns have the opportunity to work with the broad range of student problems encountered in a university setting and to participate in all aspects of CAPS programs including staff meetings, case conferences, and staff development and training.
 The training program is fully accredited by the American Psychological Association.

-2023 Doctoral Intern Training Manual
+2024 Doctoral Intern Training Manual

 Training Goals and Objectives

-Goal #1: Development of knowledge and the ability to adhere to legal, ethical and professional guidelines for practice.
+Goal #1: Development of knowledge and the ability to adhere to legal, ethical, and professional guidelines for practice.

 • Interns will adhere to APA ethical principles and the laws of California pertaining to the practice of psychology.
 Interns will be aware of their own professional limitations.